jw6/MeanAuthApp/README.md

 ## Getting started

-To get started with the app, clone the repo, in app root directory
+To get started with the app, clone the web-local branch of repo, in app root directory

 ```
 $ npm install